Categories

 The Synergistic City: Its Potentials, Hindrances and Fulfillment

 The object of human organization is synergy, combining parts into a whole greater than their sum.
 Large organizations seek synergy in hierarchy and financial controls.
 Cities achieve it by bringing independent actors into mutual access so they can cooperate via free contracts and association in the marketplace, in government and society.
-This paper purports first to show how market allocation of land operates to . . . → Read More: The Synergistic City: Its Potentials, Hindrances and Fulfillment
+This paper purports . . . → Read More: The Synergistic City: Its Potentials, Hindrances and Fulfillment

 Intergovernmental Competition for Energy Resources

 Commissioner Dorgan is quite right that North Dakota, like other states, possesses a sovereign right to levy taxes in the manner of its choosing provided only that it does not discriminate against interstate commerce in a gross and overt way.
-I am only surprised that he feels a need to defend North Dakota’s use of its indisputable right.
-Anyone, . . . → Read More: Intergovernmental Competition for Energy Resources
+I am only surprised that he feels a need to defend North Dakota’s use . . . → Read More: Intergovernmental Competition for Energy Resources

 When to Build What

 This paper purports to solve a particular kind of problem that characterizes urban expansion and evolution: when replace a collection of individual apparatuses (CIA) with a mass system.
-Examples include replacing individual septic tanks by sewers, well to public water supply, private cars by mass transit, trash burners by public pickup, coal or fuel by line-distributed gas or electric power, . . . → Read More: When to Build What
+Examples include replacing individual septic tanks by sewers, well to public water supply, private cars by mass transit, trash burners by public pickup, coal or fuel . . . → Read More: When to Build What